USEC-WHISKEY/hdest-weapons/README.md

 ## Multiplayer

 Multiplayer compatibility has not been extensively tested.
+Use at your own risk for now.

 ## Player Skin